Mira Awad: Acting and singing career

 At the age of 16, she was a soloist for the band Samana, which performed Western rock in Arabic.
 In the 1990s, she studied at the Rimon School of Jazz and Contemporary Music in Tel Aviv.

 Awad became a star on Israeli television after appearing in the sitcom Arab Labor.
 She also appeared in The Bubble, a film by director Eytan Fox.
 She sang the theme songs for the films Forgiveness (directed by Udi Aloni), and Lemon Tree (directed by Eran Riklis).

 In 2002, she collaborated with Achinoam Nini in a version of the Beatles song "We Can Work It Out."
 She appeared in an album of live performances of Greek singer George Dalaras.
 In the summer of 2002 she starred as Eliza Doolittle in the Israeli Opera production of My Fair Lady, directed by Micha Levinson, at the Tel Aviv Performing Arts Center.
 She also participated in the Israeli children's song festival "Festigal", performing the song Take the Journey.
 In 2005, Awad collaborated with The Idan Raichel Project on the song Azini (Comfort Me) on Idan Reichel's second album "Mi'ma'amakim."

 In 2006, she appeared as an IDF soldier in the Cameri production of a musical adaptation of Maya Arad's novel in verse "Another Place, a Foreign City."
 In 2007, she played Amal, an Arab-Israeli human rights lawyer married to Amjad's Jewish friend, Meir, in the Israeli sitcom "Arab Labor."

 In 2008, she played a Palestinian refugee in the stage production of "The Return to Haifa."

 Awad represented Israel in the Eurovision Song Contest 2009, along with Achinoam Nini (known outside Israel as Noa).
 The song won a place in the Eurovision final on May 16, and eventually finished in 16th place with 53 points.
 Awad had previously tried to represent Israel in Eurovision 2005 with the song Zman (Time), but landed 8th place in the national final.

 On May 15 Noa and Awad released a collaborative album There Must Be Another Way featuring both duets and solo tracks.
 Awad's debut solo album Acrobat (بهلوان, Bahlawan) was released in June, featuring songs she wrote and composed, in collaboration with Israeli guitarist Amos Ever-Hadani.
 In 2010, she was part of a panel that chose the song to represent Israel in Eurovision 2010 to be sung by Harel Skaat.

 She participated in the fifth season of Rokdim Im Kokhavim, the Israeli version of Dancing with the Stars.
 Her dancing partner was Dani Yochtman.
 They reached the semi-final stage of the competition, coming in 4th place.

 She also starred in the TV drama Noah's Ark, playing Ruthi.
-In 2013, Awad performed with Israeli heavy metal band, Orphaned Land, on their fifth album, All Is One, replacing their long time female vocalist, Shlomit Levi.
+In 2013, Awad performed with Israeli heavy metal band Orphaned Land on their fifth album, All Is One, replacing their long time female vocalist, Shlomit Levi.

+In February 2025, Noa and Mira Awad performed at the first night of the Italian Sanremo Music Festival with a cover of "Imagine", addressing the Gaza war.